prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :status 200 OK:
     The deposit has been executed by the exchange and we have a wire transfer identifier.
-    The response body is a JSON array of `TransactionWireTransfer`_ objects.
+    The response body is a JSON array of `TransactionWireTransfer` objects.
   :status 202 Accepted:
     The deposit request has been accepted for processing, but was not yet executed.
 Hence the exchange does not yet have a wire transfer identifier.
     The merchant should come back later and ask again.
-    The response body is a :ref:`TrackTransactionAcceptedResponse <TrackTransactionAcceptedResponse>`.
+    The response body is a `TrackTransactionAcceptedResponse <TrackTransactionAcceptedResponse>`.
 Note that the similarity to the response given by the exchange for a /track/order is completely intended.
   :status 404 Not Found: The transaction is unknown to the backend.